j4rl/php_ex/README.md

 - Both PHP and Python have good support for database integration.
 - Both PHP and Python have good support for file handling.
 - Both PHP and Python have good support for JSON and XML processing.

+## Why is PHP still popular in 2025?
+- PHP is widely used for web development, and many existing websites and applications are built with it.
+- PHP has a large ecosystem of frameworks (e.g., Laravel, Symfony) and content management systems (e.g., WordPress, Drupal) that make development faster and easier.
+- PHP is continuously evolving, with new features and improvements being added in each version.
+- PHP is easy to learn for beginners, making it a popular choice for new developers.
+- PHP has strong community support, with many resources available for learning and troubleshooting.
+- PHP is well-suited for server-side scripting and can be easily integrated with HTML, CSS, and JavaScript.
+- Not only old guys like me use PHP, but also many big companies like Facebook, Wikipedia, and Slack use PHP for their web applications.